Language selection

 ErrorSolution

 Products are solely labeled in French.Products should be labeled in English, and in compliance with the U.S. federal regulations and state regulations.
-See more information here.
+See more information in Section III F.

 You send your shipment without testing your products (e.g., electronic products, products in contact with infant/children).You must make sure your products meet the U.S. standard and relevant regulations.
 Depending on your product, your product may be subject to inspection conducted by different agencies upon import, including CBP, FDA, CPSC, OTEXA, and USDA.
 See case studies on regulatory requirements in this guide.